kroezem/AutoNav_Runner/README.md

 ## Requirements
 - Python 3.10 or newer
-- Install to deps to global python installation as GPIO libs need root access/
+- Install to deps to global python installation as GPIO libs need root access.

 ## VPR embeddings
 VPR region embeddings are ~90 MB so they are not checked into Git.
 To run this repo you must provide them locally.